EMarnus/recipe1/README.md

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
-  - From the source section drop-down menu, select the Master Branch
+  - Select "Deploy from a branch" in the Source Dropdown
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  - Select main in the Dropdown under Branch, after an amount of time the page will have a ribbon at the top that will say "Your site is live at https://NAME.github.io/REPONAME/" and should have a visit site button.

-The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html
+The live link can be found here - https://emarnus.github.io/recipe1/

 ## Credits